Conflict of interest frequently asked questions

 - annually in the fall, upon announcement from the Office of Research.

-- upon submission of a PHS-compliant research proposal on which you are considered an investigator.
+- upon submission of a Department of Energy, National Nuclear Security Administration, or PHS-compliant research proposal on which you are considered an investigator.

 - on an ad hoc / update basis, within 30 days of acquiring a significant financial interest.

 The university must be in compliance with Public Health Service (PHS) regulations, "Promoting Objectivity in Research," dated Aug.
-24, 2012.
-There are three requirements applicable to investigators on PHS-compliant projects.
+24, 2012 and “Department of Energy Interim Conflict of Interest Policy Requirements for Financial Assistance,” dated Dec.
+20, 2021.
+There are three requirements applicable to investigators on these projects.

-- Financial Conflict of Interest (FCOI) Training: Award funds for PHS-compliant project must be withheld until all investigators on the project have been trained.
+- Financial Conflict of Interest (FCOI) Training: Award funds for PHS-compliant, DOE or NNSA projects must be withheld until all investigators on the project have been trained.
 To satisfy the training requirement, KU has a CITI Program training module that takes about 30 minutes to complete.
 If you are an identified investigator, you will receive an email from firstname.lastname@example.org with instructions on how to access the Financial Conflict of Interest (FCOI) course.
 Please complete the tutorial as soon as possible to ensure that your award funds are not delayed.
 Upon completion, your training will be certified for four years.

-- Certification of disclosed financial interests per PHS-compliant project: Each investigator on a PHS-compliant project will submit a special conflict of interest certification ("Research Certification") prior to each PHS-compliant proposal submission.
+- Certification of disclosed financial interests per PHS-compliant, DOE or NNSA projects: Each investigator on a PHS-compliant, DOE or NNSA project will submit a disclosure profile update prior to each proposal submission, certifying that all disclosures are up to date.

-Research Certification process: Pre-award staff will generate an email that contains a link to eCompliance for each investigator on the project.
-All investigators must submit their certifications in the online system before the proposal is submitted.
+Pre-award staff will generate an email that contains a link to myDisclosures for each investigator on the project.
+All investigators must submit their disclosure profile update in the online system before the proposal is submitted.

-- PI decides who is an investigator: The FCOI training and per-project research certification requirements apply to all "investigators" on PHS-compliant proposed or funded projects.
+- PI decides who is an investigator: The FCOI training and per-project disclosure profile update requirements apply to all "investigators" on PHS-compliant, DOE or NNSA proposed or funded projects.
 The PI is responsible for identifying individuals who will be participating at the investigator level on the project.

 While the federal definition of investigator is quite broad, keep in mind that its application to an individual is dependent on the individual's contribution to the project and may not apply to everyone named on the project.